vrcAlbert/documentation-api/source/php/renderers/page.rst

 .. php:class:: Renderer_Selector

 	| This renderer is used to pick a page.
-	| It will display a tree of the pages with radio buttons to pick a page.
+	| It displays a tree of the pages with radio buttons.

 .. image:: images/page_selector.png